-Find the optimal number for clustering
+Find the optimal number for clusters

 With the two reduced dimension datasets, I explored the different choices of number for clustering, with the options from 2 to 20 clusters.

 By using the elbow method, in both cases we can tell starting from 7, the SS value stops decreasing as rapidly as before, so I will choose 7 as the number of clusters for both datasets.